carmencalderone/cloud-infrastructure-exercise/README.md

 2. [Project Details](#AWS)

 ## About this Repo <a name="About"></a>
-This repo is made by Carmen Calderone and it is based on deploy of an infrastructure IaaS using Infrastructure as a Code Terraform tool.
+This repo is made by Carmen Calderone and it is based on deploy of an infrastructure IaaS using Infrastructure as a Code **Terraform**.

 The architecture is based on a single EC2 Virtual Machine deployed on eu-south-1 region (Milan).